kw7oe/kw7oe.github.io/content/posts/writing-a-simple-redis-protocol-parser-with-elixir.md

 _I am working on the Livebook notebook, and will update the post with `Run in Livebook` once it's up._

+_This post is inspired by [Rust Tokio Mini-Redis Tutorial](https://tokio.rs/tokio/tutorial/setup), where it walks through the reader to implement a mini Redis with [`tokio`](https://tokio.rs/).
+If things go well, this would also be a similar series._

 ---